ohmyshake/programming-tutorial/book/hpc/Globus.md

 ```

-- Get Endpoint ID via `Globus Web App`, click the specified collections to show detailed info, then the `UUID` is the Endpoint ID:
+- Approach-1: get Endpoint ID via `Globus Web App`, click the specified collections to show detailed info, then the `UUID` is the Endpoint ID:

 ```{figure} ./files/globus-m1-endpoint-app.jpg